jasonmacduffie/isles-of-maga/magic.md

 Anti-Demonic
 ------------
 Anti-Demonic magic is imbued with the power to cause great harm to demons.
 It is not divine per se; it is a physical force, no different from magical fire or the magic that powers mechanical constructs.
 It is possible for certain Anti-Demonic spells to harm non-demons, but still cause much greater harm to demons.
 Interestingly, silver weapons have a natural Anti-Demonic aura which is detectable by Detect Anti-Demonic.
 Clerics of Gora, through their faith, give off a faint Anti-Demonic aura unintentionally.
 It is not strong enough to cause harm to demons but it is enough to detect using Detect Anti-Demonic.
 Likewise, Clerics of Demon Lords, through their faith, give off a faint Demonic aura unintentionally.
 Clerics without a deity give no such aura.

+Undead creatures are considered demonic, and are harmed by Anti-Demonic magic.